wizzeh/libp2p-transport-veilid/README.md

 Enables libp2p-rust apps to communicate node-to-node over Veilid (view Veilid's [launch slides](https://veilid.com/Launch-Slides-Veilid.pdf) from Defcon 2023).

-This transport currently supports ONLY direct routes and NOT Veilid's private / safety routes.
+This transport currently supports both direct routes and Veilid's private / safety routes which hides the sender and receipient's IP address from each other using [private routing](https://veilid.com/docs/private-routing/).

-Why use it?
-It offers [holepunching](https://docs.libp2p.io/concepts/nat/hole-punching/) without operating relay nodes (as this is provided by Veilid).

 ## Getting Started